 Though it is obvious that there are some moral disagreements, it is another matter to say that these disagreements are deep and widespread, and that they are much more significant than whatever agreements there may be.
 Philosophers have raised two kinds of objection to this contention: a priori arguments that DMR could not be true, and a posteriori arguments that DMR is probably not true or at least has not been established to be true.

 A priori objections maintain that we can know DMR is false on the basis of philosophical considerations, without recourse to empirical evidence.
-One argument, expressed in general form by Donald Davidson (1984), states that disagreement presupposes considerable agreement (see Davidson, Donald).
+One argument, expressed in general form by Donald Davidson (1984), states that disagreement presupposes considerable agreement (see the entry on Donald Davidson).
 According to Davidson, a methodological constraint on the translation of the language of another society is that we must think they agree with us on most matters.
 For example, suppose we believed there were numerous disagreements between us and another society about trees.
 As the disagreements piled up, we reasonably would begin to think we had mistranslated a word in the language of the other society as ‘tree’: It is more likely that (what we take to be) their false beliefs about trees are really beliefs about something else.
 By generalization, it follows that there could not be extensive disagreements about trees between our society and the other one.
 Of course, there could be some disagreements.
 But these disagreements would presuppose substantial agreements in other respects.
 Davidson (2004a and 2004b) and others (for example, Cooper 1978 and Myers 2004) have claimed that this argument applies to moral concepts.
-If they are right, there cannot be extensive disagreements about morality, and the agreements are more significant than the disagreements.
+If they are right, then there cannot be extensive disagreements about morality, and the agreements are more significant than the disagreements.
 DMR cannot be true.

 Another a priori objection to DMR was suggested by Philippa Foot (1978a and 1978b) in a response to emotivism.
 Just as there are shared criteria of ‘rude’ such that not just anything could be considered rude, she argued, there are shared criteria of moral concepts such that not just anything could be a moral virtue or obligation.
 For example, there are substantial constraints on what could be considered courage.
 Hence, there are significant limits to the extent of moral disagreements.

 One response to this argument, interpreted as an objection to DMR, is that it faces a dilemma.
-On the one hand, if ‘courage’ is understood broadly, in terms of confronting a difficulty to achieve some good, then it is likely that most everyone values courage.
+On the one hand, if ‘courage’ is understood broadly, in terms of confronting a difficulty to achieve some perceived good, then it is likely that most everyone values courage.
 However, this leaves room for very different conceptions of courage.
 Both warriors and pacifists may value it, but they may regard very different kinds of actions as courageous.
-This puts less pressure on DMR, a point Foot later conceded to some extent (see the section on “Mixed Positions” below).
+This puts less pressure on DMR, a point Foot later conceded to some extent (see section 7)).
 On the other hand, if courage is defined narrowly, for example, as the virtue of a warrior who faces the threat of death in battle (as suggested by Aristotle), then there may be little disagreement about the scope of the concept, but considerable disagreement about whether courage so-defined should be valued (pacifists would say no).
 A proponent of DMR might say that this is also a significant moral disagreement.
 Against this, it may be said that our understanding of human nature and culture shows that everyone values courage understood within some fairly significant limits.
 This is a more empirical point, in line with the objections in the last paragraph of this section.

 Some versions of the a priori approach emphasize the constraints imposed by “thinner” moral concepts such as goodness, rightness, or morality itself (for example, see Garcia 1988).
 Once again, a defender of DMR might say that, if these concepts have enough content to preclude significant disagreement in their application, then it is likely that many societies do not apply them at all—a form of moral disagreement in itself.
 Another response would be to argue, following R.M.
 Hare (1981), that a formal analysis, for example in terms of a kind of prescriptivity, is plausible with respect to some thinner moral concepts, and that this is consistent with significant moral disagreements.
 However, the a priori critics question the adequacy of any such analysis.
-Much of this debate concerns the acceptability of formal versus material definitions of morality (see morality, definition of).
+Much of this debate concerns the acceptability of formal versus material definitions of morality (see the entry on the definition of morality).

 The second approach to rejecting DMR focuses on the interpretation of the empirical evidence that purportedly supports this thesis.
 Some objections point to obstacles that face any attempt to understand human cultures empirically.
 For example, it may be said that the supposed evidence is incomplete or inaccurate because the observers are biased.
 In support of this, it may be claimed that anthropologists often have had preconceptions rooted in disciplinary paradigms or political ideologies that have led them to misrepresent or misinterpret the empirical data.
 Or it may be said that even the most objective observers would have difficulty accurately understanding a society's actual moral values on account of phenomena such as self-deception and weakness of will.
 These concerns point to substantial issues in the methodology of the social sciences.
 However, even if they were valid, they would only cast doubt on whether DMR had been established: They would not necessarily give us reason to think it is false.
 Of course, this would be an important objection to someone who claims DMR is established or relies on DMR to argue for MMR.